Williamzcy0929/Williamzcy0929/README.md

 My name is Changyue (pronunciation: Chahng-Yu-eh) Zhao (pronunciation: Jaw) and my preferred name is William.
 I use he/they pronouns.
 I am an undergraduate student majoring in Statistics and minoring in Computer Science from the University of Minnesota, Twin Cities (UMN).

-I will continue my graduate studies at Duke University after Autumn 2025 and pursue a Ph.D. degree. 🎓

 My research interests include:
 - 📈 Transformer Models (Especially Transformers in Time Series)
 - 🤖 Large Language Models (LLMs) and Natural Language Processing (NLP)